Quick goes to Vegas; Bruins get Bertuzzi before NHL deadline

 Enter Bertuzzi, who has himself been limited by injuries this season.
 He has 14 points in 29 games.

-Bertuzzi has 88 goals and 114 assists in 305 regular-season games.
-He has yet to reach the playoffs in the NHL.
+Bertuzzi, who drew headlines in 2020 for being one of very few unvaccinated players in hockey, has remained a mainstay in the league.
+He has 88 goals and 114 assists in 305 regular-season games and has yet to reach the playoffs in the NHL.

 That will almost certainly change next month.
 The Bruins are on pace for 64 wins and 135 points, which would be the best regular season in hockey history with records in each of those categories.